-CA Mother Tapped for Questioning in Connection to Huge Marijuana Grow Operation
+CA Mother Questioned in Connection to Huge Marijuana Grow Operation

 When a 43-year-old mother from San Bernardino was questioned in connection to a considerable grow operation, the story went viral around the world.
 Dubbed a drug “queen-pin,” the woman is alleged to have used the multimillion dollars in profit from a multi-building marijuana grow house to support a lavish lifestyle in Pacific Palisades – maybe.
 At this time, she has not been charged or arrested for any crimes